agmui/Gradescope_Setup/README.md

 # Gradescope Setup

-Configurations for setup and writing tests in CSSE332 Gradescope.
+RHIT Gradescope setup for CSSE332

+Has automatic git setup so when updating test cases you just need to commit and push to see changes in Gradescope's autograder

 ##### Table of Contents